CedricGuillemet/Imogen/bin/Documentation/ImogenUserDocumentation.md

 Category : Transform
 ### Description
+Generate a tile map of the source image.
+With optional overlap.
+An optional Color input can be used to modulate the tiles color.
+Color is uniform per tile and picked at its center in the output image.
 ### Parameters
 1. Offset 0
+X,Y offset applied to even tiles.
+Offset in clipspace.
 1. Offset 1
+X,Y offset applied to odd tiles.
+Offset in clipspace.
 1. Overlap
+Amount of overlap between odd and even tiles.
 1. Scale
+The number of tiles in X and Y in the output.

 ### Example
 ![node example](Examples/Example_Tile.png)